Gehstock/Mist_FPGA/Arcade_MiST/Ladybug Hardware/Dorodon_MiST/README.txt

 ---------------------------------------------------------------------------------
 --
 --
--- Only controls are rotated on VGA output.
+-- Only controls and OSD are rotated on Video output.
 --
 -- Keyboard inputs :
 --